Triumph Tiger 800 XCX and XRX Adventure & Touring

 Triumph Tiger

 Just over 50 kilometres from Gangtok, Nathu La is the Indo-China border and a trading post.
-The tourism department issues permits to visit Nathu La for a day, but since the weather was bad and the road damaged, there was no question of permits being issued that day.
+The tourism department issued permits to visit Nathu La for a day, but since the weather was bad and the road damaged, there was no question of permits being issued that day.
 The rain didn’t let up for the next two days, and, on the third day, we decided to move down to Darjeeling.
 We certainly weren’t off to the kind of start we had planned.

-Fortunately, the ride to Darjeeling is beautiful – narrow, but well laid roads with lush greenery on all sides.
+Fortunately, the ride to Darjeeling is beautiful – narrow, but well-laid roads with lush greenery on all sides.

 Darjeeling still has a lot of influence from the days of the Raj – old bungalows, lovely old churches, coffee houses, tea gardens, and, of course, the old railroad, which is a must-see.
-It’s a railroad on which century old small steam engines pull the heritage toy train.
+It’s a railroad on which century-old small steam engines pull the heritage toy train.
 It’s a marvel that these relics are still functional.
 Mr Das, the engineer overseeing the running of these engines, took the time to explain to us how difficult but fulfilling it is to keep these old beauties chugging on the track...

 As we watched, a steam engine emerged from its deeply shadowed service bay.
 It was hissing loudly and spewing smoke as it emerged from the shadows like a dinosaur coming out of the foliage.
 It reminded me so much of my childhood, when I travelled on steam engine trains with my family.
 Even though we invariably reached our destination with the tell-tale black soot on our faces, there’s an undeniable romance in such a journey.